aplteam/Tester2/README.md

 ## Differences between `Tester` and `Tester2`

-Since `Tester2` is supposed to replace `Tester` without being 100% compatible it is probably worthwhile to see the main differences on a glance:
+Since `Tester2` is supposed to replace `Tester` without being 100% compatible it is probably worthwhile to see the main differences on a glance because the two are pretty similar, and if you've used `Tester` you probably wnat to convert your tests to `Tester2`.

 ### `Testers2` needs to be instantiated.